 Try this prompt

-Pick the area of work for your first Copilot Notebook
+Pick the area of work for your Copilot Notebook

-Use this prompt to find the right topic to build your first Notebook around, one where persistent references and Copilot instructions will pay off.
+Use this prompt to find the right topic to build your Notebook around, one where persistent references and Copilot instructions will pay off.
+Just paste it in a new chat window to get started.

 Was this helpful?